 - Brand: This section of your style guide tells writers how to refer to your brands, the words to use in association with your brands, and what markings to use with them.

 For example, list the full, official name of each of your brands, and the acceptable shortened form (if applicable).
 Indicate whether the brand names are proper nouns, or are adjectives which require a noun — and if so, the acceptable nouns to use with each brand.
 Specify whether these names are trademarks which are followed by a superscript TM, or a registered trademarks which get ®.

 A good place to start in writing your style guide is to ask your writers to start a list of the editing decisions they make.
 Also you can Google for “style guide,” choose one that sounds appealing to you, and copy anything from there that you agree with.
+Or start with mine (you’ll need to scroll to the bottom of the page).
 Many style guides also incorporate the rules for using the company logo, color palettes, and other information, but that’s a post for another day!

 The moral of the story